Northwest Orient Airlines Flight 307: Emergency response

 Richfield police officer Floyd Roman was the first policeman on the scene, arriving seconds after the local fire department.
 Roman stated that as the inferno grew, "the plane from all the heat was melting down, and it disappeared entirely into the house."

 Nearby, at the Boulevard Theater on South Lyndale Avenue, word had begun to spread that a possible plane crash had occurred.
 17-year-old Dick Erdahl and two of his friends rushed to the site on foot, as emergency crews had to handle the fire as well as the diversion of traffic.
 Erdahl went home afterward, across Minnehaha Creek on Humboldt Avenue and later remarked, "I could see the fire from my bedroom window well into the night...
 If the plane had continued on its path another block or two, it could have landed on our house.
 That sticks in your mind."

 Probable cause

 The probable cause of the crash was an attempt to complete an approach with a loss of visual reference to the ground.
-Additionally, another Northwest flight, operated by a much larger Boeing 377, had just taken off on Runway 35 prior to Flight 307's landing attempt, and had used full engine power to blow snow off of the wings, which may have contributed to the lack of visibility approaching the runway, but this was not conclusively proven.
+Additionally, another Northwest flight, operated by a much larger Boeing 377, had just taken off on Runway 35 prior to Flight 307's landing attempt.
+The 377 used full engine power to blow snow off of its wings, which may have contributed to the lack of visibility approaching the runway.
+This was not conclusively proven, however.